stark-2000/ARIAC-2023---Agile-Robotics-for-Industrial-Automation/README.md

 ## Instructions to run RWA67
 - This project has one launch file which launches the gazebo launch file and all other c++ and python nodes
+- robot_msgs package has to be built first before building the package rwa67.

 - CLI commands:
     ```